 The indenture trustee under the indenture pursuant to which the notes will be issued is Deutsche Bank Trust Company Americas ("DB Trust"), a New York banking corporation with its office located at 60 Wall Street, New York, New York 10005.
 DB Trust has acted as indenture trustee on numerous asset-backed securities transactions, including acting as indenture trustee on various equipment receivable and auto loan and auto lease securitization transactions.
 DB Trust has provided the above information for purposes of complying with Regulation AB.
-Other than the first two sentences of this paragraph, DB Trust has not participated in the preparation of, and is not responsible for, any other information contained in this prospectus supplement or the accompanying prospectus.
+Other than the first two sentences of this paragraph and the second paragraph under "Legal Proceedings", DB Trust has not participated in the preparation of, and is not responsible for, any other information contained in this prospectus supplement or the accompanying prospectus.